-Project Improvement Existing TSP Timing ID Project Name Category Project 9 Cost 10 of Need Improve the intersection of OR 99W & Orchard Street.
+Project ID Project Name Improvement Category Existing TSP Project Cost Timing of Need Improve the intersection of OR 99W & Orchard Street.
 Project may construct a traffic signal or roundabout, if feasible, when warranted.
 Project is subject to ODOT approval.
 Projected traffic demand from assumed development indicates that this project will not be warranted in the next 20 years.
-AT-122 Monroe Cross Country Shared- Use Path (Kelly St. to Main St. or Commercial St. segment) Parallel Routes to OR 99W AT-122 Medium Medium- Term Construct a shared-use path along 6 th Street from Kelly Street (end of project MRDP-13) to Main Street or Commercial Street.
+AT-122 Monroe Cross Country Shared- Use Path (Kelly St. to Main St. or Commercial St. segment) Parallel Routes to OR 99W AT-122 Medium Medium- Term Main Stree Shared-Us Construct a shared-use path along 6 th Street from Kelly Street (end of project MRDP-13) to Main Street or Commercial Street.
 This is a segment of the larger Monroe Cross County Shared-Use Path.
 Include bicycle wayfinding signage to support an alternative route to OR 99W between Kelly Street and Orchard Street.
-AT-125 6 th Street & Orchard Street Intersection Improvement Parallel Routes to OR 99W AT-125 Low Short- Term Intersection crossing improvements at Orchard Street and 6 th Street.
+AT-125 6 th Street & Orchard Street Intersection Improvement Parallel Routes to OR 99W AT-125 Low Short- Term could inclu beacons (F a safe con Intersection crossing improvements at Orchard Street and 6 th Street.
 These improvements could include new striping, pedestrian and bicycle signage, and rectangular rapid flashing beacons (RRFBs).
 Coordinate with AT-122 and MRDP-15 to provide wayfinding signage and a safe connection for people biking.
 This project is currently funded as a Safe Routes to School project.
 MAT-18 Long Tom River Trail River Access MAT-18 High Long- Term Construct a shared-use path along the west side of the Long Tom River.
 This path could tie into the OR 99W Alpine Cut-off to Kelly Street shared-use path along the old railroad alignment.
 Coordinate with MRDP-3, MAT-19, MRDP-10 and MRDP-13.
 MAT-19 Long Tom Foot Bridge River Access MAT-19 High Long- Term Construct direct access to Monroe City Park via a foot bridge across the Long Tom River, somewhere between Commercial Street and Kelly Street.